UCDC Courses

 Polarizer-in-Chief: Presidential Leadership in the 21st Century

 Many Americans can name several presidents and even have opinions on “good” versus “bad” presidents.
-But what do they actually do and how do we measure and evaluate their performance and our expectations for their leadership?
-With a new Congress and...
+But what do presidents actually do, what resources and limitations do they have in their ability to act, and how do we measure their performance and...

 -